The impact of COVID-19 on many small business owners is significant. Here’s some practical advice on how to run your business from home.

 - create a separate office or workspace, if possible

-- move around every hour, and go outside once a day (if it’s responsible to do so)
+- move around every hour, and go outside once a day

 - choose a good chair and set up your computer properly